 If you have ever grown your own produce you know that there is a huge difference in taste between homegrown fruits and vegetables and those purchased from a store.
 This is especially relevant to fresh sweet corn.
 Therefore, in today’s post, we’ll show you How to Freeze Fresh Sweet Corn.

-Through the years my Mom has tried planting a variety of different types of corn but she told me that her all time favorite is a brand called “Bodacious”.
+Through the years my Mom has tried planting a variety of different types of corn but she told me that her all-time favorite is a brand called Bodacious sweet corn.
 This particular brand of corn is sweet, flavorful and exceptionally tender.
 It also has excellent disease resistance and matures 75 days from planting.
-If you are looking to buy Bodacious Sweet Corn Seed to plant you can find it here: Bodacious Sweet Corn Seeds

 Once the corn is picked we pile it up in the yard and remove the husk from the ears.
 We place the ears of corn in large containers and take it home.
 It is simple to freeze fresh sweet corn.

 Cutting the corn off of the cob isn’t hard but it does take some time and can be a little messy.

 Next, we prepare to blanch the corn.
 Blanching simply means to scald the corn in boiling water for a short time, then plunge it into cold water to cool it off quickly.
 This process cleanses the surface of dirt and organisms, brightens the color and helps retard loss of vitamins.
 It also softens the vegetables and makes them easier to pack.
 Plus it also allows you to keep them for an extended period of time.

 It is not advised to try to blanch your vegetables in a microwave because this process will destroy nutrients in your vegetables.
 This may lead to off-flavors and loss of texture and color.